ruslanmv/How-to-perform-RAG-in-Non-Relational-Databases-with-WatsonX/README.md

 Install and start Docker.
-To learn more, see the [Docker documentation].
+To learn more, see the [Docker documentation](https://docs.docker.com/desktop/install/mac-install/).

 ## Mongo DB server